 It’s a good idea to learn about the specific skills that sociology majors need for success.
 Here are four of the most important ones.

 See our ranking of the 30 Best Bachelor’s in Sociology Online Degrees.

 It might sound odd to list reading as an important skill for sociology majors.
 After all, almost everyone in the United States is literate, right?
 When sociology schools talk about reading, they mean more than mastering Dr. Seuss.
-Students must be able to critically read advanced texts.
-This might entail reading a scientific study two or three times to fully understand the methodology section, or it could mean analyzing a white paper from a think tank and highlighting every poorly supported argument.
+You must be able to critically read advanced texts.
+This might entail reading a scientific study two or three times to fully understand the methodology section.
+It could mean analyzing a white paper from a think tank and highlighting every poorly supported argument.
 Analytical reading is a difficult skill to learn, but sociology students will have plenty of practice.
 Most sociology classes require reading two to three complete books or dozens of published articles.

 Sociology is unique among the social sciences for its use of quantitative methods like surveys.
-To succeed in sociology, students need to be able to understand statistical analysis.
+To succeed in sociology, you need to be able to understand statistical analysis.
 This is one of the hardest skills for sociology majors to develop.
 Luckily, most schools offer mathematics or statistics tutoring services.
 These might be by appointment or as part of drop-in tutoring sessions.
-Either way, students shouldn’t let a lack of affinity for numbers to deter their goals.
+Either way, you shouldn’t let a lack of affinity for numbers to deter your goals.
 For a bachelor’s degree in sociology, only one or two math-heavy classes are required.
-It’s not until earning an M.A. in Sociology that statistics become integral to the degree.
+It’s not until you’re earning an M.A. in Sociology that statistics become integral to the degree.

 Written Communication Skills

 With enough effort, anyone can be successful in a sociology program.
 Finding the right school with the right level of student support is critical.
-Before majoring in sociology, students should make a plan to develop any specific sociology skills they don’t possess.
+Before majoring in sociology, you should make a plan to develop any specific sociology skills you don’t possess.